 Taylor County, GA:

 The tornado entered the county just south of Mauk at the intersection of the county line and Georgia Highway 127/240C.
 It continued on an east-northeastward track across the county, exiting into Crawford county where the county line and Georgia Highway 137 intersect, east of Flickling Mill.
-The tornado passed about three miles northeast of the county seat of Butler where two mobile homes off Georgia Highway 137 on Wainwright Road were destroyed and three others were heavily damaged.
+The tornado passed about three miles northeast of Butler, where two mobile homes off Georgia Highway 137 on Wainwright Road were destroyed, and three others were heavily damaged.
 Numerous trees and power lines were downed along the spotty damage path produced by the tornado.
-Several reports of funnel clouds and rotating wall clouds were received from storm spotters and the public in the Howard area.
+Reports of several funnel clouds and rotating wall clouds were received from storm spotters and the public in the Howard area.

 Crawford County, GA:

-The tornado entered the county five to six miles southwest of Roberta, tracked just north of downtown Roberta, crossed U.S. Highway 341 and continued to a point approximately four miles northeast of Roberta, where it finally lifted.
+The tornado entered the county five to six miles southwest of Roberta, tracked just north of downtown Roberta, crossed U.S. Highway 341, and continued to a point approximately four miles northeast of Roberta.
+It finally lifted at this point.
 It reached its strongest intensity while passing through Crawford county as an EF1.
-The damage path was about 10 miles long and at various points along the path was 250 yards wide.
+The damage path was about ten miles long and at various points along the path was 250 yards wide.
 The tornado destroyed nine structures and damaged three others, most of which were manufactured homes.
-The most significant damage occurred along Walker Chapel Road and Felton Road, southwest of Roberta, and northeast of Roberta along Salem Church Road.
+The most significant damage occurred along Walker Chapel Road and Felton Road, southwest of Roberta and northeast of the town along Salem Church Road.
 Six injuries, two of which were critical, were reported from the damaged mobile homes in the area of Felton Road.
-Numerous trees and power lines were downed along the path of the tornado as well, particularly along Georgia Highway 137/128 southwest of Roberta.
-While the supercell continued into Bibb county, the survey concluded that there was no conclusive evidence that the tornado remained on the ground into Bibb county.
+Numerous trees and power lines were downed along the tornado path as well, particularly along Georgia Highway 137/128 southwest of Roberta.
+While the supercell continued into Bibb county, the survey concluded there was no conclusive evidence that the tornado remained on the ground into Bibb county.